RyanHarris0611/crispy-octo-journey/README.md

 # crispy-octo-journey
-This respository has been created for Computing II.
+This respository has been created for Computing II-GNSC3301.